mackiechimuka/cse-210-06/alien_invasion_project/README.md

-# Batter
+# Alien Invasion
-Batter is a clone of the classic breakout game.
+Alien Invasion is a clone of the Classic Space Invadersgame.

 ## Getting Started
 ---